creativetechnologylab/interactive-typography-opentype-p5/README.md

 The font is loaded asynchronously using `opentype.js`.
 This library offers a robust set of functionalities to handle OpenType and TrueType fonts.
 This function searchs for a font file in the data directory.
 If it finds the file, it will load it into the font variable, otherwise it gives us an error.
 The font needs to be uploaded to a folder of your own creation.
 This example creates and uses a folder "data".
-Learners can download this repo data directory with the example font files.
+Learners can download this [data](https://github.com/creativetechnologylab/interactive-typography-opentype-p5/tree/main/data) directory with the example font files.

 ```javascript
 opentype.load("data/FreeSans.otf", function (error, _font) {